he-man-david/news-app/README.md

     2. API KEY should not be stored in client side.
 Before deploying live, move to backend.

 Expiration for current API key 12/10/2020

+Start with chapter 1, and work your way up.
+Each chapter will have it's own assignments.

+PREREQUISITES:
+1. have Node version 10+
+2. have npm version 5+